iakovn/DyadTutorialComponents/README.md

 This repository serves as a playground for the Dyad Tutorial, as described in the [Getting Started guide](https://help.juliahub.com/dyad/dev/tutorials/getting-started.html).

 **Notes:**
-- Authorization with JuliaHub may occasionally interrupt your workflow.
-To avoid issues, download `auth.toml` as explained [here](https://juliahub.com/ui/Preferences).
-- Ensure the JuliaHub extension is loaded.
-Initial loading may take some time as packages are compiled.
-You can monitor progress in the Output pane.
+- Use of Dyad based on this container is covered by https://github.com/DyadLang/dyad-lang/blob/main/LICENSE.md
 - Starting the Julia REPL from the terminal does not provide full integration with VS Code.
-Use the extension command (`Alt-j-o`).
-The first launch may require additional package compilation.
+Use the extension command (`Julia: Start REPL`, shortcut: `Alt-j-o`).
+The first launch requires additional package compilation.
+- Authorization with JuliaHub need some attention.
+Click on the JuliaHub extension icon in the left panel and wait for the extension to load.
+In some cases clicking on the "Change account" and reloading the window was required.
+Note that initial loading may takes some time as packages are compiled.
+You can monitor progress in the Output pane (View->Output, Ctrl-Shift-U, pick JuliaHub from drop-down).

 ## Getting Started